CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/CombatModifiers.md

 ## Off Guard (Disadvantage)

-Penalty to combat rolls and dodge rolls received when a character is actively engaged in something else, IE exhausting thier Engageable Opponents, picking a lock, dashing away, being distracted, etc.
+Penalty to combat rolls and dodge rolls received when a character is actively engaged in something else, IE exhausting their Engageable Opponents, picking a lock, dashing away, being distracted, etc.

 ## Sneak Attack (CL in lieu of defense roll)